VCE Computing Exam tips |

 BEFORE THE EXAM

 If you know you learn best by reading and writing, read and write your notes with a pen.
 Look at previous VCAA and practice exams.
+Warning: if you thought VCAA exams could be iffy, practice exams created by non-VCAA companies or individuals can be really bad.
+Treat them with caution.
+Work on them under exam conditions, with a strict time limit.
 Build a personal key knowledge (KK) summary - write your own outlines of the main concepts and key words, and examples.
 Don't borrow your friend's summary – it won't suit you any more than if you borrowed their orthopaedic shoes or prescription eyeglasses.
+If you take the initative to research theory online and it contradicts VCAA's definitions, go with VCAA - even if it pains you.
+An exam is not the place to assert your independent research results.
 Don't do the same activity for more than about 30 minutes - or until you start to HATE IT.

 If you know you have trouble with certain concepts or words, write (or draw) a really good typical example of it that you can remember easily. e.g. "analysis" vs "design" in the PSM.
 A brief, concrete example of each will be far more memorable than an abstract paragraph full of words you copied from a website or book. e.g. "analysis" vs "design"